Accretion-Driven Turbulence in the Circumgalactic Medium: VSF of cool, supersonic inflows

 where we now assume that $\du$ is a function of both $\dr$ and $r$, representing the VSF of a shell of accreting gas measured at radius $r$.
 Eqn.~(\ref{eq:momentum l modified}) can be solved using $\uin=\eta\sigmat$ (eqn.~\ref{eq:cool_solution}), which yields:

 where $C$ is an integration constant which satisfies $\du(r,r) = (C-1)\sigmat(r)$, so we expect $C\approx2$.
-We emphasize that eqn.~(\ref{eq: VSF with heating app}) includes the adiabatic heating driving term, so should apply on all scales above the viscous scale.
-Note also that our use of the cascade term in eqn.~(\ref{eq:momentum l modified}) is inaccurate at scales $\dr\sim r$ since there are no larger scales to cascade from.
+Note that our use of the cascade term in eqn.~(\ref{eq:momentum l modified}) is inaccurate at scales $\dr\sim r$ since there are no larger scales to cascade from.
 This inaccuracy makes only a small difference since the implied cascade from scales $\dr>r$ is small.

 For eqn.~(\ref{eq: VSF with heating}) in section~\ref{sec:VSF analytic} we used eqn.~(\ref{eq: VSF with heating app}) with $C=5/3$, which provides a reasonable fit to the simulated VSF at small $\ell$ (see Fig.~\ref{fig:VSF_example}).